papahelmsman/sf4d/README.md

 ## Installation

-Clone the sf4d Git Repo from https://github.com/papahelmsman/sf4d to a new folder structure martingale/ui:
+Clone the sf4d Git Repo from https://github.com/papahelmsman/sf4d to a new folder.

 ### 1.Cloning a repository